daltonjorge/docker-node/README.md

 # docker-node
-Docker image for Node.js and OpenJDK-8-jre.
+A minimal Docker image based on Alpine Linux for Node.js and OpenJDK-8-jre.

 More info:
 - [Node.js](https://nodejs.org)